TheManintheCardboardBox/TSPGeneticAlgorithm/README.md

 # TSPGeneticAlgorithm
-Ggenetic algorithm for travelling salesman problem (for educational purposes).
+Genetic algorithm for travelling salesman problem (for educational purposes).